CenterForSpatialResearch/mapping_architecture_urbanism_humanities/10_WebMapping3.md

 }
 ```

 Now what?
 Well, each time `current_location` is updated, we want to add it to the path.
 So we have to modify our `geolocate` handler and the `click` handler on our map.
 Once again, we'll use a conditional statement so that it only happens when we are in record mode.
+Add the following `if` statements to the handlers:

 ```javascript
 geolocate.on('geolocate', function(event) {